Paris Day One

 By Jenny Lyons January 7, 2026

-Montmartre magic, lost treasures, & Seine Dinner cruise paris series - post 5
+Montmartre magic, lost treasures, & Seine Dinner cruise france series - post 5

 Family selfie in front of the Louvre Museum in Paris, with pyramid and building visible.